 Core exercises are one thing, but strength exercises like dead lifts, pistol squats, and lunges are immensely helpful for runners.
 Like Jay Johnson, I’m a firm believer that runners need to be good athletes before being good runners.
 If you can’t squat a good amount of weight, how will your legs hold up in a marathon?

 I like to hit the gym at least once a week and focus on multi-joint, compound movements like bench press, pull ups, pistol squats, dead lifts, dips, and squats.
 Most runners don’t need more than this.
 Coupled with daily body weight exercises as in the ITB Rehab Routine and medicine ball exercises like hay bales, you’ll have all the strength you need.

-Two months ago I bought The Rebel Strength Guide from Nerd Fitness to bring more variety into my gym workouts.
+Two months ago I bought a new strength program to bring more variety into my gym workouts.
 While I know I’m hitting all of the major muscle groups, I’d like to do more with cleans, snatches, and more advanced Olympic lifts.
-Luckily, the guide has demonstration videos for every exercise.
+Luckily, it has demonstration videos for every exercise.

 A good rule of thumb that I use consistently in my own training is to do a dynamic flexibility warm-up routine before every run and a core or strength workout after every run.
 It only adds 15-30 minutes of extra training time to your day but dramatically reduces your injury risk.
 Plus, you just feel better throughout the day.

 It took me almost a decade and a half to not only learn these training principles, but to adapt them to my current training situation and actually put them into practice.
 I hope you can do it much faster.